-By continually developing new and better products or services, businesses can stay ahead of their competitors and meet the evolving needs of their customers.
-Samsung Electronics on Wednesday said it will spend 300 trillion won ($229.81 billion) over the next 20 years to build the world’s largest semiconductor cluster in the Seoul metropolitan area as part of efforts to secure a competitive edge in the sector and bolster its own supply chain.
+Samsung Electronics on Wednesday said it will spend 300 trillion won ($229.81 billion) over the next 20 years to build the world’s largest semiconductor cluster in the Seoul metropolitan area, as part of efforts to secure a competitive edge in the sector and bolster its own supply chain.

-Investing in technology and innovation can certainly give a business a competitive edge.
-The envisioned chip cluster will be built in Yongin, Gyeonggi Province, to harbor five advanced chip fabrication plants and around 150 materials, parts, and fabless companies.
+The envisioned chip cluster will be built in Yongin, Gyeonggi Province, to harbour five advanced chip fabrication plants and around 150 materials, parts and fabless companies.

 Samsung will also beef up its robotics business this year to more proactively respond to a future where artificial intelligence-powered machines will take a more important role in human life, its chief executive said, reports Yonhap news agency.